Blog

 Laajahiekka

 · Suur-Saimaa · Sarastus · 15 MThe forecast predicted to Lake Saimaa area from 5 to 13 knot wind with a chance of thunderstorms and rain showers.
 Despite of that we decided to have an overnight trip, acknowledging that we might have to look for a sheltered island if thunder would come too close.
 The journey to Laajahiekka beach was a pleasant experience gentle breeze.
 We reached the beach bit after the sunset and prepared our beds.
+One of the crew even wanted to have a night swim in 23°C water before turning in.

 -